 Please enquire about our FAMILY-FRIENDLY AND GROUP SAFARIS: No minimum age, family rooms available, camp can be booked exclusively if 8 rooms are confirmed

-Meet and greet at Jomo Kenyatta International Airport, transfer to the hotel and Wilson Airport the following day.
+Meet and greet at Jomo Kenyatta International Airport, transfer to Tamarind Tree Hotel and Wilson Airport the following day.
 Charter flight to the Maasai Mara, airstrip transfers, and a final transfer back to Jomo Kenyatta from Wilson.

 Bed and breakfast accommodation at a hotel in Nairobi with gym access.
 Full board accommodation and WiFi at Sentinel Mara Camp.
 This includes all drinks (except French Champagne and premium wines) at Sentinel Mara Camp, all entrance and conservation fees, laundry, all game drives in 4×4 safari vehicle, guided nature walks, all taxes and 24/7 office support.